Brooklyn's Finest: Plot

 When Tango warns Caz to abort their upcoming drug deal, they are ambushed.
-Caz is shot under orders from Red, a gangster Tango had previously humiliated.
+Caz is shot under orders from Red, a gangster Tango previously humiliated.
 After Smith makes a racist remark and refuses to pursue Red, a furious Tango lunges at her but fellow officers restrain him.

+Sal's team's latest raid is cancelled, but he goes anyway to steal the money.
+One of his team members, Detective Ronny Rosario, tries but fails to stop Sal from going.

+Eddie retires from the NYPD.
+While sitting in his car contemplating suicide, Eddie sees a woman who had earlier been reported missing being shoved into a van.
+Eddie follows the van to the Van Dyke housing projects.

-Sal's latest raid on a complex is cancelled but he leaves to rob the money needed for his house.
-One of his team members, Detective Ronny Rosario, tries but fails to stop Sal from doing the raid.
-As he approaches the building, Sal passes Tango, who has come there to kill Red.
-Sal raids the apartment and, after killing three drug dealers, discovers their stockpile of cash.
-Unfortunately, Sal is shot and killed by a young man who became suspicious when he noticed Sal entering the building.
+As Sal approaches, Tango enters the building, having come to kill Red.
+Sal breaks into the apartment and, after killing three drug dealers, discovers their cash.
+While pocketing the money, Sal is shot dead by a young man, who became suspicious after noticing Sal hanging around.

-After Tango gets his revenge on Red, an arriving Rosario mistakes him for a gangster and shoots him in the back.
-Only after shooting Tango does Rosario realize he has shot another officer.
-He immediately calls for an ambulance.
-Rosario, still determined to stop Sal, leaves a wounded Tango to continue his search for Sal.
-Rosario witnesses the young man who shot Sal running away from the crime scene and is devastated when he finds Sal's dead body in the apartment.
+Tango pursues a wounded Red outside the building to kill him.
+Rosario mistakes him for a gangster and shoots him in the back.
+Only after shooting Tango does Rosario realize he shot another officer.
+He calls for an ambulance.
+Rosario leaves a wounded Tango to continue searching for Sal.
+Rosario witnesses the young man fleeing and is devastated when he finds Sal's dead body in the apartment.

-Meanwhile, Eddie retires and visits Chantel, who declines his offer to move to Connecticut.
-Afterwards while sitting in his car contemplating suicide, Eddie sees a woman who was reported missing being shoved into a van.
-He follows the van to the Van Dyke housing projects, where he locates a sex slave dungeon in the basement.
-Eddie apprehends one of the men and is confronted by a second one.

-When the second man does not comply with his orders to get on the floor, Eddie shoots him once in the chest, beginning a violent fight that ends with Eddie strangling his opponent with a zip tie.
-Eddie finds redemption by rescuing the missing girls.
+Meanwhile, Eddie locates a sex slave dungeon in the building's basement.
+Eddie apprehends one of the men and is confronted by another, "Dragon".
+When Dragon does not comply with his orders to get on the floor, Eddie shoots him once in the chest, beginning a violent fight that ends with Eddie strangling him with a zip tie.
+The emergency response workers take custody of the girls and men while Eddie walks away.